JetBrains/teamcity-documentation/topics/known-issues.md

 ### Linux Docker Containers under Windows

-The [Docker Wrapper](docker-wrapper.md) works on Windows when Windows-based containers are started.
+The [](container-wrapper.md) works on Windows when Windows-based containers are started.

 If a Linux container is started on a Windows machine, TeamCity displays the error message "Starting Linux Docker containers under Windows is not supported.
-To avoid this problem, add the [`teamcity.agent.jvm.os.name`](integrating-teamcity-with-docker.md#Parameters+Reported+by+Agent) does not contain Windows [agent requirement](agent-requirements.md).
+To avoid this problem, add the [`teamcity.agent.jvm.os.name`](integrating-teamcity-with-container-managers.md#Build+Parameters+and+Agent+Requirements) does not contain Windows [agent requirement](agent-requirements.md).

-If you need to support a use case when the Docker wrapper runs Linux containers under Windows platform, vote for the related comment in [TW-51820](https://youtrack.jetbrains.com/issue/TW-51820).
+If you need to support a use case when the [](container-wrapper.md) runs Linux containers under Windows platform, vote for the related comment in [TW-51820](https://youtrack.jetbrains.com/issue/TW-51820).

 ### Problems with a local time in Windows containers